 Where to Buy: Hope Made In The World

-Allégorie makes all their products using sustainable materials made from fruit, such as apples, mangoes and cactus, and other bio-based and eco-friendly materials.
+Allégorie makes all their products using sustainable materials made from fruit, such as apples, mangoes, cacti, and other bio-based and eco-friendly materials.
 They use sustainably sourced fruit and plant material, the bulk of which has been discarded by farms and grocery stores.
 Their vegan leather is plant-based and contains no plastics, making their bags mostly biodegradable.